Tech-Inspire-SL/TreeventX/SETUP.md

-# GatherFlow Local Development Setup Guide
+# TreeventX Local Development Setup Guide

-This guide provides step-by-step instructions to get the GatherFlow project running on your local machine.
+This guide provides step-by-step instructions to get the TreeventX project running on your local machine.

 ## Prerequisites